FTChinese/NEXT/README.md

 #### Java Developer
 Focus on android app, database and video.

-### Nextwork Engineers
+### Network Engineers
 * Set up and maintain server
 * Development and Deploy environment
-* Switch the site to Next on the launch day.
+* Switch the site to Next on the launch day
-* Monitor performance.
+* Monitor performance
-* Testing.
+* Testing
-* Handle traffic and database related issues.
+* Handle traffic and database related issues

 ## **Support**
 The FTChinese current team will be able to launch the new Next site on its own, using existing technology.
-However, in order to upgrade beyond the launch, we need developers from London to help us with the following tasks:
+However, in order to upgrade beyond the launch, we need these developers from London to help us with the following tasks:

 * Switch to NodeJS on the server side, so that our site can support more active users per day, with the same resources.
 * Develop MyFT and Subscription.